Top 10 Musicians Whose Deaths Spawned Conspiracy Theories

 I don't know much about this or about Chester, but I know there are many fans of his on this site.
 What do you guys think?
 Have you heard about this before?
 Is there anything to this theory?
 Because I can't really find any substance to support it.

-10 XXXTentacion Jahseh Dwayne Onfroy (January 23, 1998 - June 18, 2018), known professionally as XXXTentacion, and often referred to as X, was an American rapper, singer, songwriter, and criminal.
+Jahseh Dwayne Onfroy (January 23, 1998 - June 18, 2018), known professionally as XXXTentacion and often referred to as X, was an American rapper, singer, and songwriter.
+He rose to prominence with his unique blend of genres including hip hop, rock, and R&B. Despite a controversial personal life and criminal... read more

 I know it's a fact that MK Ultra was (or is?) real, but this theory has no substance.
 It's all speculation.
 And anyway, if the government wanted to kill him for his influence on the anti-war and peace movements, why would they wait until 1980?
 Wouldn't they have done it in the 1960s, at the height of the peace movement?

-13 Paul McCartney Sir James Paul McCartney (born 18 June 1942) is an English singer-songwriter, multi-instrumentalist, and composer.
-With John Lennon, George Harrison, and Ringo Starr, he gained worldwide fame with the rock band the Beatles, one of the most popular and influential groups in the history of pop and rock... read more
+Sir James Paul McCartney (born June 18, 1942) is an English singer-songwriter, multi-instrumentalist, and composer.
+With John Lennon, George Harrison, and Ringo Starr, he gained worldwide fame as a member of the rock band The Beatles, one of the most popular and influential groups in the history of pop... read more

-15 Chris Cornell Christopher John "Chris" Cornell was an American rock musician and singer-songwriter, best known as the lead vocalist, primary songwriter and rhythm guitarist for Seattle rock band Soundgarden and as former lead vocalist and songwriter for the supergroup Audioslave.
-His vocal range was C2 to A5, while... read more
+Christopher John "Chris" Cornell (July 20, 1964 to May 18, 2017) was an American rock musician and singer-songwriter.
+He was best known as the lead vocalist, primary songwriter, and rhythm guitarist for Soundgarden and as the frontman of Audioslave.
+Renowned for his powerful voice, he possessed a wide... read more

 BAdd New Item